WHAT THE CLIENT SAID

 OUR SOLUTION PROVIDED

-- A combination of 2113 No. pallet / stillage locations were created, accessible by both articulated and counterbalance forklifts.
+- A combination of 2113 No. pallet/stillage locations was created, accessible by both articulated and counterbalance forklifts.

 - Two storey office facilities fitted with suitable amenities.